EndangeredMassa/design-demo/README.md

 Likewise, if

 ```
-├── pinterest
-│   └── protected
+├── protected
-│       └── social-verify.scss
+│   └── connect-account.scss
 ```

-Defines a block, that block's class name should be `.pinterest-protected-social-verify`.
+Defines a block, that block's class name should be `.protected-connect-account`.

 ### Where to apply classnames.
 To avoid extra `<div>` nesting that makes styling confusing, a block's class name should be